orakaro/The-introduction-to-RxSwift-you-have-been-missing/README.md

 ![flatMap](https://camo.githubusercontent.com/0b0ac4a249e1c15d7520c220957acfece1af3e95/687474703a2f2f692e696d6775722e636f6d2f4869337a4e7a4a2e706e67)

 Nice.
-If we have more events happenning in `requestStream` (like continuous tapping a button or typing text), we will have the corresponding response results on `responseStream`, as expected:
+If we have more events happenning in `requestStream` (like continuous tapping of a button or typing text), we will have the corresponding response results on `responseStream`, as expected:

 ```
 requestStream:  --url-------url----------url------------|->